marina01p/SDTM-Labs/Lab#2/README.md

 Emphasize the main idea and motivate the usage of the pattern;
 Results/Screenshots/Conclusions;

+*Lab#1 -
 ## Implementation & Explanation:

 The project is written in Java JDK 15.

-Implemented creational design pattern used in this laboratory work are:
+Implemented structural design pattern used in this laboratory work are:
-  1. Builder
-  2. Singleton
-  3. Factory Method
-  4. Abstract Factory